Privacy Policy

 There is no legal or contractual obligation to provide personal data.
 Failure to provide them simply means that we cannot process your bookings / orders.

-To process the order of season tickets, multi-day and day tickets as well as vouchers in our online shop, we use the system of the service provider Skiperformance AS (Pocket Valley, Lommedalsveien 230, 1353 Bærums Verk, Norway).
+To process the order of season tickets, multi-day and day tickets as well as event tickets and vouchers in our online shop, we use the system of the service provider Skiperformance AS (Pocket Valley, Lommedalsveien 230, 1353 Bærums Verk, Norway).
 For orders in our online shop, we need salutation, first and last name, address, e-mail address, date of birth, and if applicable a portrait photo as well as information about the desired tickets.The processing takes place for the purpose of providing contractual services or for the fulfilment of pre-contractual services on the legal basis of Art.
 6 (1) lit. b GDPR (ordering mountain railway tickets and vouchers) and Art.
 6 (1) lit. c GDPR (legally required retention periods of accounting documents).
 There is no legal obligation on your part to provide this data.
 Failure to provide the data only means that we will not be able to provide you with the desired mountain railway tickets via our online shop.
 The use of appropriate online booking software is based on the legal basis of our legitimate interest acc.
 Art.
 6 (1) lit. f GDPR.
 Our legitimate interest lies in a fast, location-independent possibility to make our mountain railway tickets available to our customers.
+In those cases, in which we do not provide the booked service (e.g. event tickets) ourselves, we pass on the booking data to the respective organiser or service provider to the extent necessary on the the legal basis of Art.
+6 (1) lit. b GDPR (necessary for the fulfilment of the contract).
 Since 20 July 2018, the GDPR has also been directly applicable in Norway as an EEA member state, which means that the same data protection standards apply to your data in Norway as in EU member states.
 We have concluded a corresponding agreement with skiperformance in accordance with Art.
 28 GDPR as a processor, which ensures that your data is processed exclusively within the scope of our order.
 Further information on ski performance's data protection can be found at: https://www.skiperformance.com/.

 Registration in the Skiperformance online shop

-Optionally, for ordering as a "guest", people can also create a user account in the web shop in order to be able to access past orders.
+To order tickets, ticket buyers must create a user account in the webshop in order to be able to access past orders or manage account settings, among other things.
 At the same time, the stored data is automatically used for new orders and users do not have to manually enter their data again.
-In order to provide these services, we process the personal data provided by you in the course of registration or also personal data you provide us at a later date.
-This includes the name, e-mail address, your date of birth, a password of your choice and your address.
-You can delete your user account at any time and we will delete all data that is not subject to a statutory retention obligation.
+In order to provide these services, we process the personal data provided by you in the course of registration or at a later date.
+This includes your title, first and last name, postal address, e-mail address, date of birth (optional) and a password of your choice.
+You can delete your user account at any time and we will delete all data that is not subject to a legal retention obligation.

 External payment service providers